 STEP 11: Finish the DIY reading pillow

-Clip the corners a bit to reduce bulk.
+Clip all four corners a bit to reduce bulk.
 Turn the entire pillowcase inside-out and push out the corners with a pencil or with your fingers.
 Press flat on the ironing board.

 Put an 18 inch pillow form in the case.